dividat/playos/Readme.md

 Running `nix build` will create following (in `result/`):

 - `system.tar.xz`: Tarball of entire system as defined in [`system/configuration.nix`](system/configuration.nix) (this is a standard NixOS configuration file, see https://nixos.org/nixos/manual/index.html#ch-configuration).
 - `bundle-VERSION.raucb`: RAUC bundle that can be used to update systems.
 Note that it is signed with a dummy development key.
-Real deployments would resign the key with `rauc resign`.
+Real deployments would resign the bundle with `rauc resign`.
 - `disk.img`: Preinstalled system with A/B and data partitions for testing.

 ### Virtual machine